1. How many continuing education (CE) credits do radiologic technologists (RTs) need?

 For example, a new technologist born in July who passes an initial certification exam in May begins their first CE biennium on the following July 1st and must report CE compliance with their ARRT renewal two years later.

-To verify your biennium dates online, visit the ARRT website at www.arrt.org and click on “RT Directory”.
+To verify your biennium dates online, visit the ARRT website at www.arrt.org and log in to your account.
 4. Can I repeat a course I’ve already completed?

 The ARRT & the American Society of Radiologic Technologists (ASRT) do not allow RTs and radiographers to repeat a CE credit course or activity in the same biennium.
 As of January 1, 2016 ARRT changed their guidelines and now are allowing technologists to repeat a CE activity in a subsequent biennium.